mao3267/ML_FINAL/README.md

 ```
 ### On Google Colab

-The notebook will train and then evaluate at the `submission` section.
+The notebook will train and then evaluate at the last two sections.
 If you want to evaluate on your own models, use the `inference.ipynb`.

 ### Local